 “No, go back to sleep,” Randy said.

 Jason reached under the left side of the dashboard, pulled a handle, and the front of the hood popped up.
 He got out, walked to the front of the car, and carefully reached underneath the hood while trying not to burn his hand.
-He found the metal lever, pushed it aside and lifted the hood all the way up as it released a cloud of steam.
+He found a metal lever, pushed it aside and lifted the hood all the way up as it released a cloud of steam.

 “Yeah, looks like a hose,” Randy said as he also leaned in closer.
 “At least they’re cheap to replace, could be worse.”